RobTheFiveNine/xivlauncher-auto-otp/README.md

 Likewise, if someone were to compromise the device remotely and be able to access the file system, they could in theory steal the credentials (though, if someone has compromised the user session remotely, it would be trivial for them to capture this data and use it to compromise the account without this tool installed).

+Although the protection that 2FA provides against things such as brute force attacks or compromised passwords is unaffected, it is important that you understand the risk introduced by doing this should your Steam Deck be stolen by someone who understands what the 2FA key / secret is before you can remove it from your Square Enix account.

 ## Setup guide
 1. Ensure XIVLauncher is installed on your Steam Deck as per [The Official Instructions](https://goatcorp.github.io/faq/steamdeck.html)
 2. Enable the OTP app feature in the settings screen of XIVLauncher (see the [Authenticator App Guide](https://goatcorp.github.io/faq/mobile_otp#enabling-the-otp-app-feature-in-xivlauncher) for more information)